ljwagerfield/scala-type-inference/README.md

 >       def foo[A, B >: A, C >: A](x : B, y : C)

-Applied to the previous example, we can force the inference engine to infer a type from a single parameter by isolating that paramter in its own parameter list - i.e. by currying the function:
+Applied to the previous example, we can force the inference engine to infer a type from a single parameter by isolating that parameter into its own parameter list - i.e. by currying the function:

     def getN[A](list: List[A])(List[A] => A): A